abbiekressner/abbiekressner.github.io/kressner-cv.md

 ## Research support
 * 2022
-:   Project grant funded by WS Audiology
+:   Project grant funded by WS Audiology (PI)

 >   *The effect of first-time hearing aid use on social participation*
 >   DKK 166k???